 - Employers’ negative stereotypes about mothers harm mothers’ job and salary prospects.
 In comparing equally qualified women candidates, one study revealed that mothers were recommended for significantly lower starting salaries, perceived as less competent, and less likely to be recommended for hire than non-mothers.
 The effects for fathers were just the opposite—fathers were recommended for significantly higher pay and were perceived as more committed to their jobs than men without children.

-- Only 11 percent of the workforce belongs to a union, but those women who are members of unions experience greater wage equality.
+- Less than 11 percent of the workforce belongs to a union, but those women who are members of unions experience greater wage equality.
 Female union members make 88 cents for every dollar paid to male union members, compared to female non-union members who make only 82 cents for every dollar paid to their male counterparts.
 Wages for women who are members of unions, especially Latinas, are higher than those of their female counterparts who are not represented by unions.

 - Unions not only bargain for higher wages, they reduce inequality by increasing pay transparency.
 For example, a recent analysis by a journalists’ union of their wage data revealed pervasive pay inequality in the industry, prompting a promise of immediate action by at least one national newspaper.